 Welcome!

-In Summer 2025, I am starting a research postdoctoral fellowship at the University of California—Irvine (UCI) School of Medicine in the Noel Drury, M.D.
+I am currently a research postdoctoral fellow at the University of California—Irvine (UCI) School of Medicine in the Noel Drury, M.D.
 Institute for Translational Depression Discoveries.

 About